Hayward skier will do his 39th Birkie virtually

-“I plan on doing the full Birkie virtually at ABR (trails near Ironwood, Mich.) for two reasons,” Detttloff said.
+“I plan on doing the full Birkie virtually at ABR (trails near Ironwood, Michigan) for two reasons,” Detttloff said.
 “First, I had a double hernia surgery late in November and I like having the virtual option to ski elsewhere because I don’t want to overdo it on the big Seeley Hills just after having surgery.
-The ABR Trails are flatter and won’t be so stressful.
+The ABR Trails are flatter and won’t be so stressful."

 Post a comment as